 Beyond hacks and exploits, Ethereum has its fair share of issues that prevent any serious commitment by developers and users alike.

-Ethereum’s scalability limitations combined with the difficulty of developing a secure smart contract, and the wasteful Proof of Work (POW) consensus algorithm may open way for other platforms to overtake Ethereum’s place at the top.
+Ethereum’s scalability limitations combined with the difficulty of developing a secure smart contract and the wasteful Proof of Work (POW) consensus algorithm may open the way for other platforms to overtake Ethereum’s place at the top.

 In recent years Ethereum’s success has led to the creation of similar platforms such as Zilliqa and EOS.
 These new competitors promise an easier learning curve, safer environment, lower energy footprint, and better GUI for the end users.

 The majority of attention is still directed at Ethereum, but before investing in ETH it’s important to keep in mind that this may change.

 Bitcoin, Ethereum, Litecoin and any other cryptocurrencies which rely on the original “Nakamoto Consensus”, i.e. Proof of Work are susceptible to a 51% attack.

 Due to the nature of the consensus algorithm, this vulnerability enables anyone with enough hardware and mining power to create a shadow blockchain and once it becomes the longest chain, push it to the public, and have it compete for acceptance.